Squads-Protocol/v4/README.md

 ## Developers

-You can interact with the Squads program via our SDK's.
+You can interact with the Squads program via our SDKs.

 List of SDKs:
 - Rust crate: [squads-multisig-program](https://crates.io/crates/squads-multisig-program)